ICTU/sonar/README.md

 # ICTU SonarQube container image

-A SonarQube container image with plugins, profiles and config used at ICTU
+A SonarQube container image with plugins, profiles and configuration used at ICTU

 ## Creating a new quality profile